raspberrypilearning/chomp-the-cheese/en/step_3.md

 --- task ---

-+ Click the green flag and check that your sprite moves randomly around the screen to different places.
++ **Test:** Click the green flag and check that your sprite moves randomly around the screen to different places.

 --- /task ---